kotlin-hands-on/hands-on/Networking and Data Storage with Kotlin Multiplatfrom Mobile/02_Creating_the_KMM_project.md

 You can explore the features [included in your project](https://kotlinlang.org/docs/mobile/discover-kmm-project.html) and how to use them, or you can go directly to the next step and start coding!

-You can find configured KMM project on the [master branch](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage) with the KMM project created and configured.
+You can find configured KMM project on the [main branch](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage) with the KMM project created and configured.
 Now we are ready to start developing our multiplatform application.